MouseLightDataBrowser/ndb-system-prod/README.md

-# Neuron Data Browser Container Deployment
+# Neuron Browser Internal Deployment
 NDB is a collection of services for managing annotated neuron data.

 ## Usage